Avondale Shipyard

 Shuttering and Revitalization of Avondale

-With the help of federal funding, the plan is to modernize the site to function as a cargo dock and private terminal.
-The redevelopment will connect cargo ships and other vessels to manufacturing sites, distribution facilities, and fabrication centers.[1]
+With the help of federal funding, they planned to modernize the site to function as a cargo dock and private terminal.
+The redevelopment connected cargo ships and other vessels to manufacturing sites, distribution facilities, and fabrication centers.[1]

 While the site undergoes modernization and revitalization, past workers have died and currently live with the consequences of asbestos exposure.
-Shipyards used asbestos throughout their operations but especially in the actual construction of ships.
+Shipyards used asbestos throughout their operations, especially in the actual construction of ships.

 Ships built at Avondale contained asbestos in many areas, materials, and components: